Mulch Calculator

 How deep should mulch be?

+One inch works as a light top dressing.
 Two inches can refresh existing beds.
 Three inches is a common planning depth.
 Four inches may fit new beds or stronger weed suppression.

 How many bags of mulch are in a cubic yard?